Learning Docker — What I Wish Someone Had Told Me Earlier

 CMD ["node", "server.js"]

-Now the application process runs as appuser instead of root.
-If someone exploits a vulnerability in your Node.js app, they get shell access as an unprivileged user, which limits the damage.
+Application runs as appuser instead of root.
+If someone exploits a vulnerability, they get shell access as an unprivileged user.
+Limits the damage.

-I've been adding this to every Dockerfile I write, even for development.
-It's habit now.
-There's almost never a reason for your application to run as root.
+Added this to every Dockerfile now, including development.
+Habit.
+Almost never a reason for an application process to run as root.

-The latest tag is different.
-It's a moving target.
-It points to whatever the most recent version is at the time you pull.
+latest is a moving target.
+Points to whatever the most recent version is when you pull.
 Today it might be Node 20.
-Next month it might be Node 22.
-If you build your production image with FROM node:latest, the image you build today and the image your colleague builds next week could be running different versions of Node.js.
-Same Dockerfile, different results.
+Next month, Node 22.
+Same Dockerfile, different results depending on when you built.

 # Don't do this in production Dockerfiles